In Montana, we take the responsible route.

 State of Montana

-Montana is in Phase Two of reopening the state in the midst of the global COVID-19 pandemic.
+Montana is in Phase Two of reopening the state with an additional directive implemented on November 20, 2020.
 We have all gone to great lengths to help control the spread, and it remains imperative that we continue to do our part by following state and CDC guidelines.

 At this time, social distancing is expected, and all vulnerable or high-risk individuals should continue to follow stay-at-home guidance and postpone nonessential travel.
 Everyone, especially those at higher risk of getting sick or with underlying health conditions, should continue to follow Montana Department of Public Health recommendations to protect themselves.
-Face coverings are mandatory in public spaces indoors and outdoors when social distancing is not possible for everyone ages five years and up in all Montana counties with four or more active cases of COVID-19.
+Face coverings are mandatory in public spaces indoors and outdoors when social distancing is not possible for everyone ages five years and up in all Montana counties.

 Blackfeet Indian Reservation